Best Selling Cars and Trucks for September 2018

 Chevrolet

-Trucks and smaller SUVs continued to dominate U.S. auto sales in September, but overall the month was sluggish, with nine of the top 10 vehicles posting year-over-year declines.
+Trucks and smaller SUVs continued to dominate U.S. auto sales in September, but overall the month was sluggish, with nine of the top 10 vehicles posting year-over-year sales declines.

 The reason is relatively straightforward: In September 2017, auto sales were driven higher by people replacing vehicles destroyed by Hurricane Harvey.
 So this year’s drop off was expected somewhat, but it continues a trend in the second half of the year that is already leading to more aggressive incentives from automakers.